pkuserc/relation-extraction-ACL2019/README.md

 ## Overview

-This is a TensorFlow-based framwork for Relation Extraction using BIO tag embeddings and multi-task learning, we use Keras to easily implement our methods.
+This is a TensorFlow-based framework for Relation Extraction using BIO tag embeddings and multi-task learning, we use Keras to easily implement our methods.
 Our model has three parts:

 - Input Layer:
 	- Word Embeddings